 More holistic interventions I’ve tried:

-- Low FODMAP diet: I read and lived by for two months.
+- Low FODMAP diet: I read and lived by this book for two months.
 Unfortunately it didn’t help me much, although I did discover a minor reaction to lactose and oligosaccharides, so I now limit those.

 - Cutting out coffee: Thankfully this had no impact which means I now drink coffee again 🙂